I Miss You (Klymaxx song)

 "I Miss You" is a hit single recorded by American R&B and pop band Klymaxx for their fourth album, Meeting in the Ladies Room (1984).
 Written and co-produced by Klymaxx keyboardist Lynn Malsby, the song was released as the album's third single.
 "I Miss You" eventually reached number 5 on the US Billboard Hot 100 chart, number 2 on the New Zealand Singles Chart, and number 1 on the Canadian RPM Top Singles chart.
 Despite peaking at number 5 in the US, it was ranked at number 3 on the year-end Billboard chart for 1986, mainly because of its run on the pop chart lasting for 29 weeks.

+Reception

+In Smash Hits, Janice Long wrote, "I'd miss this like a hole in the head.
+One of those lush songs with a vocalist trying desperately to sound like a 10-year-old Michael Jackson."